 Why do we provide the Educational Kit?

-This activity kit is designed to familiarize your students with topics presented in the “Watershed Walk” field trip, and to provide a depth of experience and opportunity to apply knowledge after the trip.
-The activities within this kit will give your students a better understanding of such topics as watersheds, ecosystem connectivity, human influences, and data collection using unique artifacts and hands-on exploration.
-They are designed to build a strong background for the field trip itself, thereby enhancing your students’ outdoor experience.
+This education kit is designed to familiarize your students with topics presented in the First Peoples of Santa Cruz field trip and to provide a depth of experience and opportunity to apply knowledge after the trip.
+It can also be used within your own unit on the Native people of central California.
+The activities within this kit will give your students a better understanding of such topics as food preparation, the use of native plants and animals, oral tradition, and culture using unique artifacts, hands-on exploration, engaging activities and writing prompts.

 How does it work?

 These activities can be used in any order to support classroom learning.
 You may find that some activities are not appropriate for the level of your class, but for the most part these activities can be adjusted to different age or learning groups.
 When possible, we have included suggestions for modification and extensional activities and writing prompts.

 Why is this a relevant and interesting topic?